Iancheung228/Iancheung228.github.io/_posts/2024-04-01-Batchnorm.md

 | **Internal Covariate Shift** | epoch i-1 vs epoch i | input to layer |

-Now that we know what the Internal Covariate Shift problem is describing, does adding batchnorm really resolves the ICS problem when training our NN?
+## Now that we know what the Internal Covariate Shift problem is, does resolving it actually improve our NN training?

 <br/><br/>